paolo7/SHACL2FOL/README.md

 ## Installation

 1. Install a theorem prover.
-The recommended one is Vampire http://www.vprover.org/ .
+The recommended one is Vampire http://www.vprover.org/ (you can get the latest release here https://github.com/vprover/vampire/releases , it was tested on Vampire 4.9).
 2. Configure the config.properties file with the path to the theorem prover executable .
+3. Make sure the theorem prover executable file has permission to be executed .
 3. Run the SHACL2FOL.jar jar file with the following arguments:

 To perform a satisfiability check: